ReferralJoe/jobs_web_scrapper/README.md

 **Description**:
-In simple words, Jobs Web Scrapper is an open source web scrapper which gets all the open positions from the career pages of the biggest companies.
+Jobs Web Scrapper is an open source web scrapper which gets all the open positions from the career pages of numerous companies.
+In simple words, it aggregates all open positions in one website, job seekers are able to find their next position easier and faster.

+Firstly, this project is created to help referraljoe.com to solve the data scattering issue of open positions.
 Have you ever searched for the job in IT industry?
 Aren`t you tired of opening lots of tabs with the "careers" pages of different companies?
-The project is aiming to ease your life by providing (in a single file) the list of new job offers from a number of diverse reliable sites.
-With the help of this program you get access to the needed information in a much shorter time than usual.
+The project is aiming to ease your life by providing the list of new job offers from a number of diverse reliable sites.
+With the help of this program you get access to the needed information in a much shorter time, than usual.

+Moreover, in the nearest future this project will support any ATS that are used by the tech industry!

+Feel free to check our website referraljoe.com to see how Jobs Web Scrapper is used in practice.

 **Technology stack**:
 The program is written with the use of Python programming language.
 It could be used both as an individual program and as a part of the other project.
+The entrypoint to the program gets an input of a company's website URL and the program returns all open positions.
+The program identifies the ATS and runs the specific ATS adapter, the output has the same format for any ATS.

 **Status**:  Alpha
 The program is ready for the work, however, it needs further testing and interface set-up.[CHANGELOG](CHANGELOG.md).